 February 24, 2025 Santa Ana to Drop Contested Ethnic Studies Courses to Settle Closely Watched Lawsuit (EDSource) Published by EDSource on 2/21/2025 To avoid further embarrassing and expensive litigation, Santa Ana Unified has agreed to terminate three staff-created high school ethnic studies courses starting next fall and to start again from scratch.
 Next time, according to a settlement released Thursday, the district will comply with the state’s open meeting law it sought […] Media Coverage

 February 21, 2025 Santa Ana School District Stops Teaching Ethnic Studies Due to Antisemitic Content (Jewish Insider) Published by Jewish Insider on 2/20/2025 California’s Santa Ana Unified School District cited antisemitism as its reason to stop teaching ethnic studies after settling a lawsuit on Thursday that claimed course material used by the district was rooted in antisemitic rhetoric.
-The lawsuit — filed by the Louis D. Brandeis Center for Human Rights Under Law, Anti-Defamation […] Highlights Media Coverage
+The lawsuit — filed by the Louis D. Brandeis Center for Human Rights Under Law, Anti-Defamation […] Media Coverage Highlights

 February 13, 2025 Elite Attorneys Unite to Fight Antisemitism (The Jewish Press) Published by Jewish Press on 2/07/2025 The Louis D. Brandeis Center for Human Rights Under Law announced on Thursday that it will establish a team of nearly 20 lawyers and legal staff to focus on litigating cases of antisemitism.
 This initiative will be supported by external counsel from prominent national law firms.
 The new legal […] Media Coverage